-Asian stocks mixed after China data
+Global stocks mixed after weak Chinese trade data

-SEOUL, South Korea (AP) — Asian stock markets were mixed on Friday as disappointing Chinese trade data dented already bleak investor sentiment following U.S. President-elect’s Donald Trump’s news conference.
+SEOUL, South Korea (AP) — Global stock markets were mixed on Friday with European markets off to a positive start after some Asian markets closed lower on disappointing trade data from China.

 CHINA TRADE: Customs data showed that Chinese exports sank 6.1 percent in December from a year earlier.
 In November, China’s exports eked out a 0.1 percent expansion after shrinking for nine straight months.
 Imports rose 3.1 percent from a year earlier.